-In some of these instances, the disease is directly related to trauma responses.
-The constant stress placed on the body by a dysregulated nervous system creates a chain reaction, affecting organs and even muscle tissues, resulting in muscle tension, anxiety, upset stomach, digestion issues, headaches, fatigue, and many other symptoms that have long been known to be affected or caused by stress.
+In some of these instances, the disease is directly related to the nervous system dysregulation cause by unhealed trauma.
+The constant stress placed on the body by creates a chain reaction, affecting organs and even muscle tissues, resulting in muscle tension, anxiety, upset stomach, digestion issues, headaches, fatigue, and many other symptoms that have long been known to be affected or caused by stress.
 It’s now becoming evident that there is a link between that stress and changes in the brain caused by trauma.

-In other instances, existing disease or genetic predisposition for disease is further exacerbated by external unhealthy coping mechanisms such as substance addictions, risky behaviors, and other unhealthy lifestyle choices that are the result of coping mechanisms for traumatic stress.
+In other instances, existing disease or genetic predisposition for disease is further exacerbated by external unhealthy coping mechanisms such as substance addictions, risky behaviors, and other unhealthy lifestyle choices that are the result of traumatic stress.

 Just like all of the physical, mental, and emotional symptoms of trauma listed above, negative thoughts or beliefs about yourself are a symptom of trauma.
 This does not mean your negative thoughts create disease.
-It means your unhealed trauma creates both negative thoughts and disease.
+It means your unhealed trauma creates or contributes to both negative thoughts and disease.

 What does this mean for spiritual practitioners and healers?